 In January 2015, KeyBank participated in the construction debt financing syndicate behind the Balko Wind Project, which was purchased from Apex Clean Energy by D.E.
 Shaw Renewable Investments.

-On July 29, 2016, KeyCorp acquired First Niagara Bank for $4.1 billion in cash and stock, strengthening Key's position in Upstate New York and New England and entering Pennsylvania.
+On July 29, 2016, KeyCorp acquired First Niagara Bank for $4.1 billion in cash and stock, strengthening Key's position in Upstate New York and New England, and marking its entry into Pennsylvania with a presence in Philadelphia and Pittsburgh.

-On May 13, 2019, KeyBank announced the opening of its first tellerless branch in Boulder, Colorado, featuring private offices and financial wellness consultants.
+On May 13, 2019, KeyBank announced it would be opening its first tellerless branch in Boulder, Colorado, featuring private offices and "financial wellness consultants".

-In September 2019, Christopher Gorman was appointed as president of KeyBank.
+In September 2019, Christopher Gorman was appointed president.

 Bank of America is a multinational investment bank and financial...